jackdewinter/pymarkdown/docs/extensions/front-matter.md

 ```

 One of the common settings for blog-oriented static sites is to set
-the file name of the bog article to be a combination of the `Date`
+the file name of the article to be a combination of the `Date`
 metadata field and the `Title` metadata field.
 In this case, the
 article would be published to the relative path
 `content/2021/06/14/my-markdown-document/index.html`.